G-Eazy: 2014–16: These Things Happen and When It's Dark Out

 On June 23, 2014, G-Eazy released his major-label debut album, These Things Happen.
-The album topped the US Billboard's Hip-Hop/R&B and Top Rap Albums charts, also earning him the number 3 spot on the US Billboard 200 and the Top Digital Albums Chart.
+The album topped the U.S. Billboard's Hip-Hop/R&B and Top Rap Albums charts, also earning him the number 3 spot on the US Billboard 200 and the Top Digital Albums Chart.
 The album has sold nearly 265,000 copies to date.
 On October 21, 2014, Gillum embarked on his sold-out "From the Bay to the Universe" tour.
 The tour traveled across the globe to countries like Australia and New Zealand.
 This was his first headlining tour overseas.

 During the summer of 2015, G-Eazy played some of the main stages at a series of notable music festivals, including Lollapalooza, Electric Forest, Bonnaroo, Outside Lands, Made in America, and Austin City Limits.
 With the rise of his music career, Gillum has also taken up in interest in fashion by releasing a collaboration with Rare Panther in the fall of 2015 and being named GQ Magazine's top 10 most stylish at New York Fashion Week.
 Gillum's second album, When It's Dark Out, was released on December 4, 2015.
 On January 6, 2016, G-Eazy launched his second world tour.
 The tour saw G-Eazy tour the United States, Europe, and Australia.
-His single "Me, Myself & I", in collaboration with Bebe Rexha, peaked at number 7 on the US Billboard Hot 100.
+His single "Me, Myself & I", in collaboration with Bebe Rexha, peaked at number 7 on the U.S. Billboard Hot 100.

 He co-headlined the Endless Summer tour with American rapper Logic, along with YG and Yo Gotti as supporting acts, from June to August.
 Before the tour, he announced his new mixtape, Endless Summer II.
 He cancelled the tape due to problems with sample clearance.

 In May 2016, G-Eazy confirmed that he would be featured on Britney Spears' single "Make Me...".
 The single was released on July 15, 2016, and serves as the lead single from Spears' ninth studio album.

 G-Eazy performed "Make Me..." and "Me, Myself & I" with Spears at the 2016 MTV Video Music Awards and the 2016 iHeartRadio Music Festival.